Leviticus Chapter 15 Continued

 Verses 16-18: This passage refers to ceremonial uncleanness; it does not suggest that sexual intercourse within marriage is impure.
 Because intercourse involves bodily fluids, the husband and wife were to wash afterward for purification.
 In this case, no sacrifices were required for cleansing, only washing in water.

-These verse refer to natural sexual gland secretions for which no offerings were required.
+These verses refer to natural sexual gland secretions for which no offerings were required.

 Leviticus 15:16 “And if any man’s seed of copulation go out from him, then he shall wash all his flesh in water, and be unclean until the even.”